 The below example is taken from Tweet Deck.

 We will use this option most frequently.
 We will “like” a large portion of positive tweets about Rome, great photos of Rome and its surroundings, and so on.
 By doing this, we will notify both the authors of these tweets and their followers that we exist.
-Maybe that person has finished their vacation in Rome, maybe they have already booked a different tour, but that’s not important.
+Maybe that person has finished their vacation in Rome or maybe they have already booked a different tour, but that’s not important.
 We will “favorite” them and through this method, infer that they can count on us if they need any of our services.
 Some of these users will check our profile, some will visit our website, and some will follow us.
 These are all useful for us.

-Besides the things mentioned, liking positive content about Rome shows that we also love our destination and that we are happy when others showcase the city and when they are having a good time, regardless of whether they are our clients.
+Besides the things mentioned, liking positive content about Rome shows that we also love our destination and that we are happy when others showcase the city and when they are having a good time, regardless of whether or not they are our clients.
 Tourists will appreciate this, as will our local partners.
 Be professional, hospitable, and polite.

 Retweeting should never be used as often as liking.
-If you retweet all personal tweets and events, then you will lose importance and credibility, and your tweets will be appreciated less – and usually, they are very much appreciated!
+If you retweet all personal tweets and events, then you will lose importance and credibility and your tweets will be appreciated less — and usually, they are very much appreciated!
 The chances that someone will notice us, follow us, look at our profile, and visit our website are much higher when we retweet as opposed to just liking a tweet.
-Remember – too much retweeting looks fake and loses value.
+Remember: too much retweeting looks fake and loses value.